California Penal Code 166 PC prohibits contempt of court. This includes such behaviors as

 There are some situations though that lead to more serious penalties.
-Some of these include when an accused:
+Some of these include when you:

-- violates the terms of a domestic violence protective order,
+- violate the terms of a domestic violence protective order,

-- violates a protective order when he has a prior stalking conviction, or
+- violate a protective order when you have a prior stalking conviction, or

-- owns or possesses a firearm in violation of a court order.7
+- own or possess a firearm in violation of a court order.7

 In the above cases, the crime is: